Model Convo: Ryan Hauser

 I then gravitated more and more to AI governance.
 I found it much more interesting — a natural outgrowth of the questions I had been asking over many years about science, tech, and philosophy.
 AI governance bridged questions about hardware and metaphysics in a way that was much more salient than other fields.
 To quote Rebecca Lowe, “The age of AI is the age of philosophy.”

-As a government major at a Great Books(ish) small Christian liberal arts college, I read a range of thinkers on the political dimensions of science and technology — Francis Bacon, Karl Marx, Martin Heidegger, Michael Oakeshott, C. S. Lewis, Robert Nisbet, and George Grant, among others.
+As a government major at a Great Books-ish small Christian liberal arts college, I read a range of thinkers on the political dimensions of science and technology — Francis Bacon, Karl Marx, Martin Heidegger, Michael Oakeshott, C. S. Lewis, Robert Nisbet, and George Grant, among others.
 My fellow students and I were skeptical of “progress” across the board.
-But taking Econ 101 with a professor trained at George Mason University encouraged the green shoots of mainline economics that had been growing in my mental garden since high school, the period where I first read Wilhelm Röpke, Milton Friedman, and Paul Heyne.
-I also started reading Marginal Revolution in college.

-Around that same time, I began to cultivate parallel interests in the history and philosophy of science and economic history — particularly the post-war, cliometric variety.
-These fields provided a stark contrast with the empirically light discussions of science and technology that often characterized many theorists of science and technology.
+Near the end of college, I began to cultivate parallel interests in the history and philosophy of science and economic history — particularly the post-war, cliometric variety.
+These fields provided a stark contrast with the empirically light discussions that often characterized many of the most prominent writers on science and technology.

 What work of art has most shaped your views on emerging tech?